-In a previous post I described my process for selecting historic paint colors for 19th and early 20th century homes and businesses.
-Rather than relying on the historic color collections from modern paint manufacturers such as Benjamin Moore or Sherwin-Williams, I use my own collection of period color swatches and advertising for Victorian and Arts and Crafts era color palettes.
-This way I can be sure to consider the same colors homeowners did 130 years ago and offer my clients a truly authentic color palette.
-To make my color reports even more authentic I also study the way house paints were mixed and tinted to understand how the original paint colors appeared
+In a previous post I described my process for selecting historic paint colors for Victorian and Arts and Crafts era homes and businesses.
+Rather than relying on the historic color collections from modern paint manufacturers such as Benjamin Moore or Sherwin-Williams, we use our own collection of period color swatches and advertising for authentic Victorian and Arts and Crafts era color palettes.
+This way we can be sure to consider the same colors homeowners did 130 years ago and create an appropriate color palette.
+I also study the way house paints were mixed and tinted so I can better understand how the original paint colors appeared to make my color reports even more authentic.

 My process for selecting colors palettes for older homes is quite simple.
-First, I read what designers and architects wrote about house colors and fashion in the 19th and early 20th centuries.
+First, I read what designers and architects wrote about house colors and design in the 19th and early 2oth centuries.
 Andrew Jackson Downing, Samuel Sloan and many others wrote in detail about selecting paint colors and how they thought a paint scheme should be arranged.
-By working my way through these primary sources I can get a good idea how Victorian homeowners and designers picked their color palettes.
+I can get a good idea how Victorian homeowners and designers picked their color palettes by working my way through these primary sources.

 Learning about early paint recipes and pigments is also a reliable way to reconstruct early color palettes.
 19th and early 20th century paints was mixed using four basic ingredients: linseed oil; white lead; turpentine and pigments.
 Many of the pigments used before 1875 were earth pigments, or pigments mined or refined from soil.
 In other words, earth pigments are pretty colored dirt.